AND101-Pod18/MooVee/project_spec.md

 ### Description

-This app recommends a random movie to watch.
+This app allows the user to discover new movies by filtering by genre, year, and keywords.
+The app also recommends movies to watch based on a selected movie.

 ### App Evaluation